ploomber/doc/doc/apps/solara.md

 1. Your application file (`app.py`)
 2. A dependencies file (`requirements.txt`)

+Note that the application will run with Python 3.11.
+Refer to this [section](customize-deployment-solara) for customized deployments.

 ```{note}
 We currently only support Solara deployments via a `app.py` file, not via `.ipynb` files
 ```